Introduction to mobile development

-Building mobile applications can be as easy as opening up the IDE, throwing something together, doing a quick bit of testing, and submitting to an App Store – all done in an afternoon.
+Building mobile apps can be as easy as opening up the IDE, writing and testing an app, and submitting to an App Store – all done in an afternoon.
 Or it can be an extremely involved process that involves rigorous up-front design, usability testing, QA testing on thousands of devices, a full beta lifecycle, and then deployment a number of different ways.

-This document is intended to introduce the Xamarin platform.
-To learn more about the process of building mobile applications from design through to testing, refer to the Introduction to the Mobile Software Development Lifecycle document.
+This document introduces the Xamarin platform.
+To learn more about the process of building mobile applications from design through to testing, see Introduction to the Mobile Software Development Lifecycle.

 Introduction to Xamarin